tongnie/NexuSQN/README.md

-# Repository for ''Spatiotemporally Contextualizing MLP-Mixers for Urban Data Forecast at Scale''
+# Repository for ''Contextualizing MLP-Mixers Spatiotemporally for Urban Data Forecast at Scale''

 Code structure:
 - Model: